Central Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Central Michigan and its opponents have scored at least 58.5 points -- this matchup's point total -- just one time this season.

-- Northern Illinois' games have gone over 58.5 points in three of seven chances this season.
+- Central Michigan's games this season have gone over 57.5 points three of seven times.

+- Saturday's total is 1.4 points higher than the combined 56.1 PPG average of the two teams.

-- The two teams combine to average 56.1 points per game, 2.4 less than the over/under in this contest.
+- The 57.5 points these two squads have combined to allow on average this season is equal to the total in this contest.

-- These two squads combine to surrender 57.5 points per game, 1.0 fewer than this contest's over/under.

-- The Chippewas and their opponents score an average of 56.7 points per game, 1.8 fewer than Saturday's total.
+- The average total in Chippewas games this season is 56.7, 0.8 points fewer than Saturday's total of 57.5 .

 Central Michigan Stats and Trends

-- In Central Michigan's seven games this season, it has three wins against the spread.

-- The Chippewas have been favored by 5 points or more three times this season and covered the spread in one of them.
+- The Chippewas have covered the spread once this season when favored by 5.5 points or more (in two chances).

-- Central Michigan's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Central Michigan's games this year have hit the over on two of seven set point totals (28.6%).

-- Central Michigan is 1-1 against the spread and 2-0 overall in games when it puts up more than 30.6 points.
+- When Central Michigan records more than 30.6 points, it is 1-1 against the spread and 2-0 overall.

-- In games that Central Michigan amasses more than 409.0 yards, the team is 2-3 against the spread and 3-2 overall.
+- Central Michigan is 2-3 against the spread and 3-2 overall when the team totals over 409.0 yards.

-- The Chippewas have turned the ball over two more times (8 total) than the Huskies have forced a turnover (6) this season.
+- This year, the Chippewas have turned the ball over eight times, two more than the Huskies' takeaways (6).

 - Find the latest spread and moneyline odds for Central Michigan at SISportsbook.